forestgrape/coronavirus/index.md

 <p id='origin'>-----</p>

-## Backtracking Sars-like
+## Backtracing Sars-CoV-1/2

-The natural habitat of both Sars-CoV-1 and Sars-CoV-2 as of 12.8.20 unclear.
+The natural habitat of both Sars-CoV-1 and Sars-CoV-2 as of 3.9.20 unclear.
 The goal of this section is to backtrack the natural habitats of Sars-like viruses.

 ### Relevance
 * knowing the habitat can help to prevent additional jumps to humans.